The belly; the part of the body that contains all of the structures between the chest and pelvis.

 Alcohol nerve block

 Procedure in which a local anesthetic is injected into the nerve root of the celiac plexus using guidance by ultrasonography or computed tomography to produce numbness or reduce pain.

-Treatments that have not been scientifically tested used in place of traditional therapies.
-(See also Unconventional Therapy.)
+Treatments that have not been scientifically tested and are used in place of traditional therapies.
+(See also Unconventional therapy.)